carlosbenavides123/Computer-Network-Software/README.md

 then run list to see the connections connected to

 then run send <number from list> <message> i.e. send 1 lol

+using one machine

+I did the following

+cd .\Documents\comp_sci\Computer-Network-Software\

+python .\ChatApplication.py 1111

+python .\ChatApplication.py 2222

+python .\ChatApplication.py 3333

+connect 192.168.0.169 3333

+use this line on all three terminals ^